honeymelon-app/honeymelon/docs/architecture/pipeline-internals.md

 - `job_complete` — Success
 - `job_failed` — Generic failure
 - `job_cancelled` — User cancelled

-**No mapping** from FFmpeg stderr patterns to user-friendly categories.
+- `validation_*` — Output validation failures

+**Classification:** `ffmpeg_errors.rs` parses stderr patterns into categories and user-facing messages.

 ---

 ## Known Gaps

-1. **No input validation** — Probe doesn't reject zero-byte files or files with no streams
-2. **No timeout** — Long-running encodes can hang indefinitely
-3. **No output validation** — Success based solely on exit code
-4. **No error classification** — stderr content not analyzed for user-friendly messages
-5. **No concurrency tiers** — All jobs treated equally regardless of encoding cost
-6. **No test corpus** — No automated regression tests for the pipeline
+1. **Subtitle burn-in not implemented** — Planner warns but filters are not injected yet.
+2. **No user-controlled stream selection** — Default streams are used for all jobs.
+3. **No job persistence** — Queue does not survive restarts.

 ---